eclipse-zenoh/zenoh-dissector/README.md

 ### Preferences

 One can change the setting either via Edit > Preferences > Protocols > Zenoh or by a mouse right click > Protocol Preferneces > ZenohProtocols on any packet of zenoh protocol.

 We currently support

-- TCP/UDP Port selection.
+- TCP/UDP port selection.
 - (Experimental) Message decompression.
 > [!WARNING]
 > If you saw a message like "Failed to decode possibly due to the experimental compression preference.", those messages might not be compressed, please disable the compression preference to properly decode them.
+- (Experimental) Heuristic dissector (To enable it: Analyze > Enabled Protocols > zenoh_tcp_heur & zenoh_udp_heur).
-- (Experimental) Heuristic dissector: when enabled, zenoh-dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
+When enabled, zenoh-dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
 Note that this might be performance-intensive and could theoretically lead to decoding non-Zenoh messages.

 ## License